JeodC/PortMaster-Descent/descent2/README.md

 Cheats can be found and modified in cheats.txt.
 To turn a cheat on, change the 0 to 1.
 To turn it off, change 1 to 0.
 The cheats listed in cheats.txt only work with the full version of the game.
 The shareware demo has cheats, but you must locate and add them yourself.

+Add-Ons (.dxa files) such as different soundtracks from various soundcards and game versions, can be found at the project's [GitHub Repo](https://github.com/JeodC/Portmaster-Descent)

 ## Default Gameplay Controls

 | Button | Action |